-Here is question I see all the time.
+Here is a question I see all the time.
 Which cross stitch software is best?
-Well the answer is more complicated than that, so I’ll run a little demo here with PC Stitch Pro, Hobbyware Pattern Maker, Cross Stitch Platinum Plus, STOIK, KG Chart, PhotoPad, Crosti, Pic2Pat, Thread-Bare, and StitchYourPhoto.
-I’m in a unique position to compare these software because I own so many different software, plus I like doing little comparisons.
-You can call it a bad habit.
+Well, the answer is more complicated than that, so I’ll run a little demo here with PC Stitch Pro, Hobbyware Pattern Maker, Cross Stitch Platinum Plus, STOIK, KG Chart, PhotoPad, Crosti, Pic2Pat, Thread-Bare, and StitchYourPhoto.
+I’m in a unique position to compare this software because I own so a good deal of different software, plus I enjoy doing little comparisons.
+You can call it an expensive habit.
 I’m a software addict.
 I actually own many more pieces of cross stitch software, but these are pretty popular choices, so we’ll compare with them today.

 I’m going to use these two images of fly eyes.
 The one is rather simple and the other more complex with blending in background.
-I’m not going to edit or manipulate these in any manner.
+I will not edit or manipulate these in any manner.
 I will load them into the software creating a mockup 100 stitches wide for simpler image and 150 stitches wide for more complex.

 I use this software so I have no reason to talk badly about any of it.
 This will allow you to do the comparison for yourself.
 I have changed default settings in both Pattern Maker and Cross Stitch Platinum any changes from default I made were to change results for better.
 (I use these.)
 PC Stitch, I just upgraded to 11, so it was using fresh install with the default settings.
 I didn’t restrict number of colors at all for these comparisons.
 You may consider these biased if you would like, but I did try my best to be unbiased and just show results.

 So there you have just generic image loaded and you can see that there is a difference.

 Now, I’ll load them into PC Stitch first.
 Here are the mockup’s that come out directly from PC Stitch.